Statcounter

 I don’t think most people realise how much bigger a billion is than a million.
 Even if it really were possible to count at the rate of one number a second, it would take nearly 32 years to count to a billion.

-In 2018, Jeff Bezos, the richest man in the world, had cash and assets worth $123 billion.
-If he cashed in all his assets and collected the cash in 12.3 billion, $100 bills and then counted them at a steady rate of 100 bills an hour, it would take him more than 23 years of continuous counting to make sure that it was all there.
+If Musk cashed in all his assets and collected the cash in 4.8 billion, $100 bills and then counted them at a steady rate of 200 bills an hour, it would take him more than 2,700 years of continuous counting (no toilet breaks) to make sure that it was all there.

-He might want to put it all into a nice, safe building society deposit account with no risk and so would have no financial worries ever again.
-With only a 1.1% interest rate, he would receive about one and a half billion dollars a year or $50 every second.
+He might want to put all that money all into a nice, safe building society deposit account with no risk and so would have no financial worries ever again.
+With only a 2.5% interest rate, he would receive about 12 billion dollars a year or $390 every second.

 But is he happy?